aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 Analyzing and comparing the band structure
 ------------------------------------------

-First let's give a look at the interpolated band structure by exporting a pdf file with
+First let's give a look at the interpolated band structure by exporting it to a PDF file with

 .. code:: bash

     verdi data bands export --format mpl_pdf --output band_structure.pdf <PK_bands>

-where PK_bands stands for the ``BandsData`` pk produced by the workflow.
+where ``<PK_bands>`` stands for the ``BandsData`` PK produced by the workflow.
-You can find it :code:`verdi node show <PK>` with PK being the workchain pk.
+You can find it from the output of the :code:`verdi node show <PK>` command that you run before.
-You should obtain a pdf like the following:
+You should obtain a PDF like the following:

 .. figure:: include/images/CsH_wan_band.png
    :width: 100%

 Now we compare the Wannier-interpolated bands with the full DFT bands calculation.
-For convenience, we have already computed for you all the full DFT band structures for the compounds you find the xsf folder.
-You can download the full DFT bands in the xmgrace (.agr) format form this list:
+For convenience, we have already computed for you all the full DFT band structures for all the compounds for which we provided the XSF above (even if you could easily recompute these band structures using the plugins and workflows included in the ``aiida-quantumespresso`` package).
+You can download the full DFT bands in xmgrace format (``.agr``) form this list:

     * :download:`Ar2_dft_bands.agr <include/dft_bands/Ar2_dft_bands.agr>`
     * :download:`BrNa_dft_bands.agr <include/dft_bands/BrNa_dft_bands.agr>`